 This album is a sleeper, that must be listened to several times before you can BEGIN to get a handle on its complexities…it grows on you, and is very sweet.

 It has taken me awhile to hear it all.

-Your new CD is subtlety addicting.
-I find myself waking up humming little snippets of melodies you made.
-It is a gentle knowing smile you bring with this music.
-The more I hear it, the more I see the different layers you put into it.
-Much success with this one.
+Alicia’s new CD is subtly addicting.
+I find myself waking up humming little snippets of melodies she made.
+It is a gentle knowing smile she brings with this music.
+The more I hear it, the more I see the different layers she put into it.

 It’s a YAYY.
 My favorite song is track #2, Piper of the Woods.

 Stephen Frank Gary

 I don’t know if you remember me.
 I hope you do – I recorded the mandolin tracks on your record that you recently released, and I was listening to it, and I think it sounds fantastic, so I was just calling you to say “Thank you for recording this beautiful music.”
 Thank you very much for having me play on it, and, of course, thank you for sending me a copy.
 I think that, not only are your compositions beautiful, but, also, Ron Grant did a great job with the engineering.